lqminhhh/bill-buddy/docs/project-plan.md

 - **JWT storage**: localStorage works but is XSS-vulnerable.
 If we ever introduce user-generated rich content, switch to `httpOnly` cookie + CSRF tokens.
 - **Custom domain**: ~$10/yr.
 Defer until app has real users.
-- **Cold-start mitigation on Render free**: 30s cold start hurts UX.
+- **Cold-start mitigation on Render free**: 30s cold start hurts UX in the live app.
 Options: UptimeRobot ping every 5 min (gray-area on Render's free tier TOS), accept it, or pay $7/mo.
 - **Member ↔ User linking**: currently members are name-only.
 Could be linked to real User accounts later (Option C from the original three-way fork) for stronger collaboration semantics.
 - **CSV export from frontend**: currently a direct link to `/api/share/{token}/expenses.csv`.
 For authed routes it builds a URL without the token in the header — works because exports.csv is also CORS-enabled.
 Watch for browser cookie behavior in prod.